-If you were injured in a car accident, slip and fall, a dog bite, or in any other manner that was caused by the intentional, negligent, or careless actions of another person or entity, you likely have a personal injury claim.
-Such claims are generally handled and defended by the responsible party’s insurance company who will investigate your claim by various means, including your use of social media.
+After a car accident, slip and fall, dog bite, or another accident, you likely have a personal injury claim.
+These claims are generally handled and defended by the responsible party’s insurance company.
+Their lawyers will investigate your personal injury claim by various means, including your use of social media.

-If you use any kind of social media such as Facebook, Twitter, Snapchat, YouTube or others, know that anything you post can and will be used against you!
+Do you use any kind of social media such as Facebook, Twitter, Snapchat, YouTube, etc.?
+Know that anything you post can and will be used against you!

-Use of social media is widespread these days, especially for millennials but also for persons of nearly all age groups.
-If you have a Facebook account, chances are that you are linked to dozens if not hundreds or more of other people.
+Use of social media is widespread these days, and not just for millennials.
+Nearly all age groups are active users.
+If you have a Facebook account, chances are that you are linked to dozens, if not hundreds, more people.

-- 79% of the online US population use Facebook including 68% of adults.
+- 69% of adults in the US use Facebook

 Never before has it been so easy to share information with your friends and family within seconds.
-This information can include a new dating partner, a trip to Nepal, or that you were injured in an accident.
-But if you do post any information regarding your accident and injuries and how it is affecting you, are you doing yourself any favors by doing so?
+This can include a new dating partner, a vacation, or the details of your accident.
+But should you post information regarding your accident, injuries, and how it is affecting you?

 Allegations in a Personal Injury Claim

-When you initiate an injury claim, you are placing your physical as well as mental condition to be examined since most injury claims will allege both physical and mental harm.
-For example, you may allege that your injury has caused you insomnia, nightmares, anxiety, withdrawal, or depression.
-You may also have alleged a change in how you act around your family and friends, including your wife.
+When you start an injury claim, you’re allowing your physical and mental condition to be examined.
+For example, you may claim that your injury has caused you insomnia, anxiety, withdrawal, or depression.
+You may also have alleged a change in how you act around your family and friends.

-Other statements that injured people usually make in a personal injury case are that you are no longer able to engage in certain activities such as your favorite sport (golf, swimming, running, weight lifting, softball, etc.) or that you are unable to do routine household tasks like laundry, cooking, cleaning, playing with your kids, lifting objects, or shopping.
-Your injury claim can be supported and made more valuable by reliable evidence of how your life is no longer as happy or satisfying as it was before you were injured.
+Injured people usually claim that they can no longer engage in certain activities, such as their favorite sport.
+They may also say they can’t do routine tasks like cooking, cleaning, playing with kids, or lifting objects.
+Your claim can be supported and made more valuable by reliable evidence of how life has changed since were injured.

-However, posting anything online is no longer private information.
-Claims investigators and defense attorneys, if you file a claim in court, will scan and carefully review all your social media postings to look for inconsistencies, admissions, information not previously revealed and even evidence of fraud.
+Anytime something important happens to you, it’s tempting to go to your Facebook page and immediately let your friends know.
+However, what you post online is no longer private information.
+If you file a claim in court, claims investigators and defense attorneys will carefully review all your social media.
+They’ll be looking for inconsistencies, admissions, information not previously revealed, and even evidence of fraud.

-Many attorneys have the opinion that you should stop using any social media, at least until your case is over.
-Anything you post can be used against you, especially if you post something that is different than what you wrote or said in a statement given under oath, in your filed Complaint, in written questions that were asked of you, or a deposition.
+Many attorneys believe that you should stop using any social media, at least until your case is over.
+Anything you post can be used against you, especially if you post something that’s different than what you’ve said before.
+Think of your filed complaint, written questions that were asked of you, or a deposition.
 Even the slightest difference in what you said before can make you look bad by a defense investigator or attorney.

-Posting complaints about your injuries or how you cannot work or play golf can also seem like whining to insurance adjusters or jurors who may have to decide your compensation.
+Posting complaints about your injuries can be misconstrued.
 Many jurors are skeptical about people seeking compensation and will be unsympathetic if you appear to be playing the “victim.”
-With this in mind, talking about an upcoming surgery or even asking for prayers for yourself is not recommended.
+With this in mind, talking about the details of your injury is not recommended.

 Another thing to not do is to accept new contacts on Facebook.
-This could easily be an investigator who will ask how you are doing after reading about your injury and wants to know more about it.
-In the same vein, you may want to have only minimum contacts with friends online since anything you post that may appear harmless to you can be interpreted differently and used against you.
+This could easily be an investigator who will dig for more information.
+In the same vein, you may want to have only minimum contacts with friends online.
+Anything you post that may appear harmless to you can be interpreted differently and used against you.

-On the other hand, social media could make your claim more valuable if you tell friends and family that you suffered a serious injury and that it has harmed the way you live your life.
-If you are going to continue to use Facebook and other social media, discuss this with your attorney regarding what to post and if you should be getting back to others.
+On the other hand, social media could make your claim more valuable.
+This could happen if you simply post that you suffered a serious injury that’s changed your life.
+Whatever you post should be authentic and true to life.
+If you’re going to continue to use Facebook and other social media, discuss this with your attorney.
+They will help you regarding what to post and if you should be getting back to others.

 For example, if you want to publish photographs of your vehicle and physical injuries, only use those that have already been approved by your attorney and sent to the defense.
 Any comments you make should be limited and approved ahead of time by your attorney.
-You may consider increasing your privacy settings so that you only share information with friends, though this may not be a good thing either if your friends are interviewed by a defense investigator.
+Increase your privacy settings so that you only share information with friends.
+Just remember that your friends may be interviewed by a defense investigator.